 January: You are expected to work full-time and independently on a second chapter over Wintersession.

 During the Spring semester: You should plan to meet with your advisor on a regular basis.
 It is up to you to schedule these meetings; come prepared to discuss your research and any questions you may have.
 Continue to submit new or revised chapters based on a mutually agreed upon schedule.
 You and your advisor should discuss the composition of your thesis committee; once it is settled, you should seek out your committee members for additional advice on your work.

 By the first day after Spring Break: You will submit a full draft of your thesis to your advisor, including footnotes, bibliography, and illustrations.

-Reading Period: Your advisor and the other members of your thesis committee will convene to examine your thesis with you and pose questions regarding its contents and structure.
-This committee will discuss your grade and decide whether or not you receive honors in the Art Department for your work; the decision to award honors is determined separately from the final grade.
+Reading Period: Your advisor and the members of your thesis committee will convene to examine your thesis with you and pose questions regarding its contents and structure.
+This committee will discuss your grade and decide whether or not you receive Honors in the Art Department for your work; the decision to award Honors is determined separately from the final grade.
 After your examination you may be asked to make minor edits to your text prior to final submission, again by the date and in the format indicated by the College.
 Based on your work over the course of the year, your advisor will either submit one grade for ARTH 360/370 or she or he will grade each semester separately.